 Types of mooring

-If you have your boat moored in a Marina then it’s not such a big issue as you usually don’t have tides and currents to contend with.
+If you have your boat moored in a Marina such as Torquay for instance, then it’s not such a big issue as you usually don’t have tides and currents to contend with.
 You walk along a pontoon and step directly onto your boat as easily as getting into a car.
+However, you will pay a premium for this luxury!

 A swinging mooring is where your boat is attached to a single buoy and ‘swings’ around it as the tide changes.